dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To succeed in life, you need two things: ignorance and confidence.
+  The role of leadership is to transform the complex situation into small pieces and prioritize them.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1063 days)
+## 🌟 Experiences (1064 days)

 ### 🧮 Programming languages